Project Creation and Processing: A Project’s Lifecycle

 Project Acceptance

-The acceptance stage includes reaching an agreement with all the stakeholders, including customers and employees, as well as estimating the budget for the project and the expenditures it will entail.
+The acceptance stage involves reaching an agreement with all the stakeholders, including customers and employees, as well as estimating the budget for the project and the expenditures it will entail.
+If the approval of projects is not required in your system, the project manager takes the project off hold to assign it the Active status.
+If the approval of projects is required in your system, the system submits the project for approval and assigns it the Pending Approval status once it is taken off hold.

 Project Execution

-During the execution stage, the project is in progress and project transactions can be posted to it.
-In this stage, the project retains the Active status.
-Active projects and their project tasks are available for selection on the forms of the functional areas in which the projects are visible.
+By default, in newly created transactions and documents, the system inserts the non-project code.
 When you create a project-related transaction or document, you need to specify the particular project and project task to indicate that this transaction or document must be tracked within the project; also, you can specify whether the transaction or document is billable.
-Transactions in which the non-project code is specified are not tracked in any project.
+If the non-project code is specified in these transactions, they are not tracked in any project.

 If any budget changes occur during the course of the project, the system preserves the initial budget amounts, and tracks the revised figures for the project budget.